 Now that we’ve had a chance to give the app a test run for ourselves, it is time for a thorough theScore review based on our experience so far.
 If you would like to see it in action for yourself, you can search for the app in the App Store or visit theScore.bet for download links and information.

 theScore Sports Betting

-theScore announced plans to expand beyond sharing sports news and odds to becoming a mobile sportsbook of its own with a press release issued in December 2018. theScore Bet mobile app went live in New Jersey the following September with plans to enter additional states moving forward.
+theScore announced plans to expand beyond sharing sports news and odds to becoming a mobile sportsbook of its own with a press release issued in December 2018. theScore Bet mobile app went live in New Jersey in September 2019 and in Colorado one year later.